 “It’s about time”, said Barbra Streisand at the 2010 Academy Awards before announcing “…Kathryn Bigelow” as the first female winner of the prestigious best director prize for The Hurt Locker.
 Given the then 67-year-old multi-hyphenate’s own chequered history with gender inequality with the notoriously lady-shy director’s branch, she’s surprisingly not bitter.
-Her lack of a nomination for Yentl in 1984 was met with heated debate and even protest for its perceived sexism, and furthermore in 1991 when her film The Prince of Tides found itself in the unlucky position of being a best picture nominee minus its director to which host Billy Crystal famously quipped, “did this film direct itself?”
-Despite that, and despite her own famed vanity (lest we forget The Mirror Has Two Faces), she’s always been pro-gender equality and I adore what she said at the 65th Academy Awards in 1993 before announcing that most manly of men, Clint Eastwood, the winner:
+Her lack of a nomination for Yentl in 1984 was met with for its perceived sexism, and furthermore in 1991 when her film The Prince of Tides found itself in the unlucky position of being a best picture nominee minus its director to which host Billy Crystal famously quipped, “” Despite that, and despite her own famed vanity (lest we forget The Mirror Has Two Faces), she’s always been pro-gender equality and I adore what she said at the 65th Academy Awards in 1993 before announcing that most manly of men, Clint Eastwood, the winner:

 “Tonight the Academy honours ‘Women and the Movies’.
 That’s very nice, but I look forward to the time when tributes like this will no longer be necessary.
 It won’t be necessary because women will have the same opportunities as men in all fields.
 And will be honoured without regard to gender, but simply for the excellence of their work.
 A time when there couldn’t possibly year a ‘Year of the Woman’ because there will be so many in prominent positions.”

 It’s inarguable that women still face tremendous uphill battles in the “biz” of film and television, with the latter definitely showing vast improvement in recent years both here and abroad (so many fabulous women on TV that the Emmy categories are literally overflowing).
 Newly released data out of England states that only 7.8% of British cinema was directed by women last year.
 That’s a diminishing of 50% and a startling figure.
 Similarly in America, the oft-cited statistic is that women make up 50% of all film school graduates, and yet make up a paltry sub 20% of directing positions.
-Depending on where you look, the figures tossed out look at one female director for every 15 male directors, 5% of the top 250 grossers, and so on.
+Depending on where you look, the figures tossed out look at s, 5% of the top 250 grossers, and so on.